yuqiii-wang/KnowledgeNotes/languages/cpp/stl/container.md

 std::array<int, 3> a {1, 2, 3};
 ```

-## `std::deque`
+## Queue

+### Deque

 `std::deque` (double-ended queue) is an indexed sequence container that allows fast insertion and deletion at both its beginning and its end.

-Deque implements pointer to the queue's first and end elements, while elements inside are chopped into chunks, each chunk is a vector, linked through a map:
+`std::deque` implements pointer to the queue's first and end elements, while elements inside are chopped into chunks, each chunk is a vector, linked through a map:

 ![deque](imgs/deque.png "deque")